-- 10. The relevant League of the Arab States efforts/initiatives namely: the Plan for the development of Education in Arab Countries adopted in the Damascus Summit (2008) aiming at developing the quality of education, curricula, improving teachers' capacities, teaching methods, at all levels of education, vocational education and life-long learning; The Arab Decade on adult learning and Literacy 2015-2024 (Sharm El Sheikh Summit 2015); the Arab League Educational, Cultural, and Scientific Organisation (ALESCO) Strategic Plan for the period 2017-2022. - 11.
+- 10. [The League of the Arab States efforts/initiatives on ESD [to be completed]] - 11.
 The Paris Declaration on "Promoting Citizenship and the common values of freedom, tolerance and non-discrimination through Education" adopted at the informal meeting of European Union Education Ministers (17 March 2015).